What is a Traditional Thai Bamboo Tattoo?

 Thai Bamboo Tattoo’s however, is to satisfy tourist demand.
 Given the choice almost all Tattoo Artists would prefer to use a Tattoo machine as it creates finer lines and better detail in the finished Tattoo.
 Most will try and push the machine method over the hand poke system once a customer is inside the parlor.

-Bamboo Tattoo Scam Conclusions
+Bamboo Tattoo Tourist Scam Conclusions

 Want to Get a Real Sak Yant Tattoo?